Gman-Superfly/AKIRA/AKIRA_PSYCHE_ROADMAP.md

 │  Deep structure test.                                                 │
 │  • Is normalization conserved (always, by softmax)?                 │
 │  • Is there an energy-like conserved quantity?                       │
-│  • Does Parseval hold (must — it's math)?                           │
-│  STATUS: PENDING                                                       │
+│  • Does Parseval hold (must, it is math)?                           │ │  STATUS: PENDING                                                       │
 │  CORE: Conservation reveals symmetries and deep structure           │ │                                                                         │